Football 5-2 Defense

 A 5-2 defense is great for a team trying to stop a run-oriented offense.
-Having the extra man power in the front of the defensive makes it harder for an offense to successfully run the ball, making the team’s offense more one-dimensional.
+Having the extra man power at the front of the defense makes it harder for an opposing offense to successfully run the ball.
+Because of this immense limitation of play options, the 5-2 defense also automatically makes the team’s offense more one-dimensional.

 Disadvantages of a 5-2 Defense